Religious extremism blamed for attempted murder of popular radio host

 While the defendant had past alcohol-spurred convictions for assault, threatening to kill and possession of an offensive weapon, Justice Venning noted that he hadn't offended for about a decade prior to the attack on the radio host.
 Venning said a minimum non-parole period would not be necessary, in part because of the steps the defendant had taken at rehabilitation prior to the attack.

-The courtroom was full of supporters as Jaspal Singh, with the use of crutches, was escorted by guards out of the courtroom to begin serving his sentence.
+Supporters for the defendant quietly filled the courtroom as the judge's decision was announced.
+Jaspal Singh hobbled away on crutches as guards escorted him out of the courtroom to begin serving his sentence.

+Charges remain pending against other men who were described today as having attended the same temple as Jaspal Singh.